mikeroyal/Perfect-Ubuntu-Guide/README.md

 **Reasons to upgrade to the latest Linux Kernel:**

  * Better performance improvements.
- * Newest graphics drivers for new AMD, NVIDIA, and Intel ARC GPUS.
+ * Newest graphics drivers for new AMD and Intel ARC CPUS/GPUs.

 **Displays the current Kernel version for your system**